-Teachers liaise closely when pupils transfer to another class within the school; meetings are arranged wherever possible between the staff involved in monitoring the pupil's progress.
-Meetings are arranged for parents to meet new teachers early in the new term and can discuss concerns they may have if they wish to do so.
+Teachers liaise closely when pupils transfer to another class within the school, meetings are arranged wherever possible between the staff involved in monitoring the pupil's progress.
+Meetings are arranged

 Pupils spend time in school with their new teacher to prepare them for the next academic year.